THE G20 & MARINE LITTER POLYTICS

 Without crude oil and the petrochemicals industry, we would not have plastic ocean waste.

-That is a cold hard fact, but that does not mean that the 'Industry' is to blame, where the State is ultimately responsible for how their country is governed and for embedding an effective administration with responsible waste management and recycling.
+That is a cold hard fact, but that does not mean that the 'Industry' is to blame, where the State is ultimately responsible for how their country is governed and for embedding an effective administration with responsible waste management and recycling, rather than ineffective poor waste management.

 The Sustainable Development Goals are the blueprint to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
 The Goals interconnect and in order to leave no one behind, it is important that we achieve each Goal and target by 2030.
 Click on any specific Goal below to learn more about each issue.